Famous Delhi Street Food: A Guide for Beginners

 • Jhakkas Bombay Pav Bahji (pav bhaji dabeli)

 This is my favourite market in Delhi for street food.
-You can eat delicious food from India, Afghanistan, Tibet and Pakistan in this compact market area, without the mayhem of Old Delhi.
+It’s a compact market that’s easy to move around and there’s delicious food from India, Afghanistan, Tibet and Pakistan.

 • Hunger Strike (chicken tandoori momos)